AuditoryVO/INT/README.md

 CONTENTS

-Jupyter notebook INT-Full_System.ipynb:
+Jupyter notebook INT-Full_System.ipynb

-Display.png:
+Display.png: A sample of the spectra.

-Graphical_Display.csd:
+Graphical_Display.csd: Cabbage audio code to view spectra in real time.

-pre-calculated folder:
+pre-calculated folder: numpy arrays containing the chords and durations extracted from the MAESTRO dataset.

 LICENSE
 README